axter-nixx/dsa-queue-simulator/README.md

 #Things that i used on building traffic_generator.> [!CAUTION]
 time.h header file and unistd.h
-time for sleep() to assign the vehicles to arrive at a specific interval and unistd to generator the random number so that it can be used to assign the cars a random id(color) and lane
+time for sleep() to assign the vehicles to arrive at a specific interval unistd to generator the random number so that it can be used to assign the cars a random id(color) and lane